zz1gg/aab2apk/README.md

 ## description 📒

 This tool is named aab2apk.
-It converts AAB to APK, and extracts some interesting information.
+Because it converts AAB to APK, and extracts some interesting information.

 The Feature: